 Every time you overcome an anxiety attack, or wake up from a nightmare and persevere, or wipe your eyes and smile even though all you want to do is lay down and give up – you are overcoming so much more than you know.

-You’re proof that the human spirit is stronger than the human body.
-Own it, love it, and for the sake of yourself and the rest of us who live with PTSD…keep on living it.
+You are proof that the human spirit is stronger than the human body.
+Own it, love it, and for the sake of yourself and those who live with PTSD… keep on living it.

-Give yourself some credit, because frankly – you’re a fucking miracle in progress.
+Give yourself some credit, because frankly – you’re a miracle in progress.